seungwoochoe/capstone/README.md

 # 3D Room Scanner

 This project is a SwiftUI-based application leveraging frameworks such as ARKit, RealityKit, and SwiftData to enable users to scan rooms into 3D models using LiDAR sensors.
+The primary goal is for users to scan a room with their iOS device, upload the data to a server, download the processed result, view it, and export it elsewhere.

-This project showcases software architecture principles including dependency injection, state management, event-driven design, and integration with Apple's ecosystem.
+The project showcases software architecture principles including dependency injection, state management, event-driven design, and integration with Apple’s ecosystem.
+A clean architecture is used, dividing features by clear responsibility to improve maintainability and testability.

+## Project Goals

+- Room Scanning: Allow users to scan indoor spaces using LiDAR via their iOS device.
+- Data Upload: Upload scan data to a backend server for processing.
+- Result Download & Export: Download processed 3D models, view them, and export to other destinations.

-## Architectural Highlights
+## Architectural Overview

-### Application Entry Point
-The application employs SwiftUI’s lifecycle management.
-It utilizes an `AppDelegate` adaptor to integrate UIKit functionalities such as push notification handling and deep linking into SwiftUI's lifecycle.
+The architecture consists of the following layers:

+- Presentation
+- App State
+- Interactor
+- Repository & Services

+Each layer is responsible for a distinct part of the app’s logic, maximizing independence, clarity, and testability.

+### Layer Responsibilities

+- Presentation (SwiftUI View): Handles all user input and display logic.
+Views subscribe to state changes using reactive programming with the Combine framework.
+Views access dependencies via injection from the DIContainer, ensuring loose coupling.
+- App State: Centralizes global state, including authentication status, permissions, and scan lists.
+Views reactively respond to state changes.
+- Interactor: Contains all business logic, completely unaware of the view or repository implementation.
+This separation ensures that business logic can be tested and maintained in isolation.
+- Repository: Abstracts both local and remote data operations.
+The repository pattern means interactors interact only with protocols, not concrete implementations.
+This abstraction allows swapping storage implementations with zero changes to business logic.

 ### Dependency Injection

-The app leverages a Dependency Injection (DI) container pattern. `DIContainer` organizes:
-- AppState: Centralized state management using a reactive store (`Store<AppState>`).
+All dependencies are assembled in `AppEnvironment.bootstrap()`, which configures the DIContainer with:

+- Global state (`AppState`)
-- Interactors: Handle business logic (authentication, scanning, permissions).
+- Interactors (business logic handlers)
-- Repositories: Separate concerns into local (SwiftData-backed) and remote (web repositories) operations.
-- Services: Essential utilities (Keychain, DefaultsService, FileManager).

-### State Management

-The `AppState` struct manages the application’s global state for authentication, permissions, and view routing.
+- Repositories (local and remote)
+- Services (e.g., Keychain, file management)

+Dependencies are injected into the SwiftUI view hierarchy, making them accessible in the app.

-### Event Handling
+### Lifecycle and System Event Handling

+The app uses SwiftUI life cycle, supplemented by a UIKit `AppDelegate` adapter for system integrations like push notifications and deep linking.

-- Push Notifications: Managed through `PushNotificationsHandler`, integrating with the scanning workflow, triggering actions based on received notifications.
+- Push Notifications: Managed by `PushNotificationsHandler`, which can trigger workflow actions in response to notifications.
-- Deep Linking: `DeepLinksHandler` directs navigation.
+- Deep Linking: Managed by `DeepLinksHandler` for in-app navigation.

+### Permissions Management

+The app centrally checks and updates the status for camera and push notification permissions, surfacing them in AppState for use across the UI.

+### 3D Scanning & Model Handling

+- Scanning uses ARKit and RealityKit to process LiDAR data into 3D models.
+- Upload and download of scans are tracked, with persistent state maintained even across app restarts.

-### SwiftData and Persistence
+### Data Persistence

-Using SwiftData (`ScanLocalRepository`, `UploadTaskLocalRepository`) for local data persistence ensures efficient management of scans and upload tasks, enabling offline support.
+- SwiftData is used for local persistence of scan and upload tasks, supporting offline use.
+- Repositories isolate data access, so changing the persistence backend requires no change to business logic.

-### Networking and Web APIs
+### Networking & Cloud Integration

-The app communicates with AWS services:
-- Authentication via AWS Cognito (OAuth 2.0 flow).
+  - Authentication is handled via AWS Cognito using OAuth 2.0, with tokens securely stored in Keychain.
-- File uploads and data retrieval leveraging presigned URLs and RESTful APIs.
+  - File uploads and downloads use presigned URLs and REST APIs.
-- Push notifications registration managed through a dedicated web repository.
+  - Push notification registration is managed by a dedicated web repository.

-### Authentication

-Implements an authentication flow using AWS Cognito, supporting token exchange and KeyChain storage.

-### Scanning and 3D Model Handling

-- Captures and processes LiDAR scans using ARKit and RealityKit.
-- Handles asynchronous upload and processing statuses, ensuring error handling and recovery mechanisms.

-### User Interface

-Features search, sort, and responsive UI elements integrated with state management.

-### Permissions

-Manages user permission status checks for camera and push notifications.
+## Design Rationale

+The architecture offers several advantages:

+- Separation of Concerns: Each layer only knows about its own responsibility.
+This reduces the impact of changes and makes the code easier to read and maintain.
+- Flexibility: Switching out networking or data storage implementations does not require changes in the business logic.
+- Testability: Dependency injection allows the use of mock objects for each layer, enabling unit testing without relying on real network or database dependencies.
+- Maintainability: Clean architecture enables easier addition of new features or modifications with minimal impact on unrelated code.

 ## Technical Stack

-- SwiftUI: For reactive, declarative UI.
+- SwiftUI: Declarative user interface.
 - SwiftData: Local data persistence.
-- ARKit & RealityKit: 3D scanning and rendering.
+- ARKit & RealityKit: LiDAR scanning and 3D rendering.
-- Combine & Concurrency: Reactive data flows and asynchronous operations.
+- Combine & Swift Concurrency: Reactive programming and asynchronous operations.
-- AWS: Cloud storage, authentication, and backend services.
+- AWS: Authentication, storage, and backend services.
-- Dependency Injection: Modular, maintainable, and testable architecture.
+- Dependency Injection: Promotes modular, maintainable, and testable codebase.

 ## Key Features

-- 3D scanning using LiDAR.
+- 3D room scanning using LiDAR.
 - Secure authentication and session management.
-- Push notification-driven workflow.
+- Push notification-driven workflows.
-- Local data persistence.
+- Local data persistence and offline support.
-- Intuitive and accessible user interface.
+- Intuitive, accessible, and responsive UI.

 ## Testing

-The project includes unit tests covering local persistence, authentication, and networking logic.
-The project leverages the Swift Testing framework for modern, concise, and expressive test definitions.
+The project includes unit tests covering:

+- Local data persistence
+- Authentication
+- Networking logic

+Dependency injection makes it possible to test each layer in isolation with mock implementations, without reliance on actual network or database access.